DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 ```

-Both public key and import token are decoded from b64 format, and stored in binary format in its corresponding files.
+Both public key and import token are decoded from b64 format, and stored in binary format in its corresponding files: pkey.bin and token.bin.
 We have all we need to wrap our key material in order to upload it into AWS KMS.

 ### Step 3 - Create the import material and encrypt it for the import